 The question now is: Why I’m currently in love with Korean Street Wear?

 Well first obviously, Korean fashion has taken the global fashion scene by a storm.
 Characterised by high-impact logos with a hint of irony, Seoul streetwear is gaining a lot of attention across the world.
 It certainly did mine, well mostly because I live by the rules of sarcastically fabulous rebellion and this scene is absolutely fantastic.

-I feel its mostly due to the technological revolution across the world that has given leverage to young S Koreans to unabashadley express their style purely keeping in mind an aestheticism associated to fashion.
-Korean street wear today represents breaking away from outdated notions and is all about free expression and individualism.
-Well what can I say, thats all you need in street wear right?
+I feel its mostly due to the technological revolution across the world that has given leverage to young S Koreans to unabashedly express their style purely keeping in mind an aestheticism associated with fashion.
+Korean streetwear today represents breaking away from outdated notions and is all about free expression and individualism.
+Well, what can I say, that’s all you need in streetwear right?